blazQ/mpi-word-count/README.md

 There's something strange happening to the algorithm, as soon as we go from 4 processes to 5.
 It briefly worsens its performance, then starts scaling again but it's a bit slower than before.
 After quite a bit of testing and fiddling with google cloud VMs, I've discovered that the number of vCPUs isn't the actual core number of the CPU.
-While this explains a lot of things, we cannot be sure of the exact behaviour of the environment, but this is my guess, and below you will find further evidence that it may not be that far from the truth.

 In reality, vCPUs are computed as no. of Cores times no. of Threads per core.

 This means that in e2-standard-8 VMs, there are actually 4 cores and 2 threads per CPU.
 Based on this assumption, my guess, which is also backed up by further evidence, is that as soon as we go from 4 processes to 5, MPI is basically oversubscribing the 4 cores he can actually see, thus worsening relative performance compared to a situation where each process can work on a separate core.
-I've performed similar tests on e2-standard-4 machines, and guess what?
-On those machines, the threshold after which the strange behaviour happens is no longer 4, but 2...just like the number of actual cores in that case!
+I've performed similar tests on e2-standard-4 machines, and the behaviour is the same, this time the bottleneck is at 2 cores instead of 4.

 Another thing is that, with an e2-standard-8 machine, simply running mpirun -np x with x > 4, without explicit oversubscribing, results in the following error: